Cian-Chambliss/helpserver/README.md

  - webhookSecret: (optional) secret for webhook.
  - configurations : (optional) - different filters / handlers.
    * In the example at the bottom, the help page path is /novice/main  and /expert/main for displaying easy pages, or easy+expert pages,  admin allows refresh and setmetadata calls, which are otherwise not authorized.
+ - topPage : (optional) - Top page to display when nothing is selected in the table of contents.  (a helperserver_toc section can be used to redefine the top level of the table of contents for documentation).
  - editTOC : (optional) - remove or move branches from the table of contents.
    * remove - array of strings.
    * move - Move (or rename) a branch, useful for array of objects with properties "from" and "to".